Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Main results

 All elements in the above assumption are standard, except the `additional symmetry' restriction.
 The `additional symmetry' is a new type of restriction which we have not found previously in the literature and we discuss it in more detail at several points in the text, in particular, in Remark \ref{rem-on-additionalSymmetry}.

-This condition is trivially satisfied when $d=1$ (see \eqref{eq:additionalsymmetric-IN-1D}) or when the function is Lipschitz.
+This condition is trivially satisfied when $d=1$ (see \eqref{eq:additionalsymmetric-IN-1D}) or when the function is { of linear growth}.
 We next provide a non-trivial example in $d>1$ for $f$ satisfying the `extra symmetry' condition. \begin{example} For $x\in\bR^d$ define $f(x)=-x|x|^2$.
 Then, for any $p> 2$, $x,y\in\bR^d$ it holds that

 and the conclusion follows from the monotonicity of the polynomial function. \end{example}

 \begin{remark}[Implied properties] Let Assumption \ref{Ass:Monotone Assumption} hold with $m>2$.
 We provide the following estimates for some positive constant $C$ which may change line by line, {which are derived using the one-sided Lipschitz condition and Young's inequality }(see \cite[Remark 2.2]{chen2022SuperMeasure} for details).
 For all $t \in [0,T]$, $x,x',z\in \bR^{d}$ and $\mu,\mu'\in \cP_2(\bR^d)$, we have